The Problem With Your Duck Feet

-If it’s a congenital problem then there honestly isn’t a lot you can do about it.
-It just means your have to make sure the other areas of the leg are in good working order and able to handle your compensations.
+If it’s a congenital problem, there honestly isn’t much you can do about it.
+It just means you have to make sure the other leg areas are in good working order and able to handle your compensations.

 - Rolling out your foot with a ball (golf ball works best)